mattstein/snipcart-craft-plugin/README.md

 # Snipcart Craft Plugin

+---

+This is a free plugin for Craft 2.
+The [Craft 3 version](https://github.com/workingconcept/snipcart-craft-plugin) requires a paid license and offers a lot more features.

+---

 Browse [Snipcart](https://snipcart.com/) orders, customers, and discounts from the Craft control panel. **This is a work in progress**, with discounts being completely un-tested and a rough web hook for handling quantities and emailing order notifications.
 It should be useful out of the box, but any improvements are welcome!

 ![The Craft plugin's main view.](http://files.workingconcept.com/raw/snipcart-orders-8FPa5gvpLK.png)